-Catholic Migration Services represents low-income New Yorkers living in Brooklyn or Queens free of charge.
+Catholic Migration Services represents low-income New Yorkers living in Queens free of charge.

 Please note: an initial consultation does not guarantee legal representation by Catholic Migration Services.